frida/frida-website/_posts/2018-07-12-frida-12-0-released.markdown

 This is why I'm stoked to announce Frida 12.
-We have finally reached a point in Frida's evolution where our foundations can be considered sufficiently stable for book to be written.
+We have finally reached a point in Frida's evolution where our foundations can be considered sufficiently stable for a book to be written.

 Let's have a look at the changes.